 Google recently announced that close variants now connect more people with what they’re looking for on the Google Ads Blog.
 (Another great blog to follow!)

 Can You Explain Close Match Variants?

-For those who aren’t familiar with what close match variants are, here’s a brief history on what they mean for your AdWords management process.
+For those who aren’t familiar with what close match variants are, here’s a brief history on what they mean for your Google Ads management process.
 Google doesn’t look at the exact match keyword you want to bid on as an exact match specifically.
 For example, if you tell Google that you only want exact matches of the phrase “white label PPC” then it serve ads for anyone searching for “white label ppc” but also can make the intuitive decision to show your ads for “white labeling ppc” or even typos like “whit label ppc” or “white label ppcs”